harihaysrun/coffee/README.md

 This inspired me to start "Where's my coffee?", a randomiser that recommends users a type of coffee and shop, so that they can go on to explore that shop's menu or perhaps even make an order with them.
 There's more to life than just Starbucks and Coffee Bean...

+If you find yourself asking the same question like I do, then this is for you.

 <!-- Make sure to justify why the project should exist

 Include a URL to the deployed version of the project -->